© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Michael's churchyard is a scheduled monument protected by Historic England under reference 1016130.
 View the official record →

-St Michael's Churchyard Cross is a medieval stone cross situated within the churchyard of St Michael's Church in Herefordshire.
+Churchyard cross in St Michael's churchyard is a medieval stone monument located in Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016130.

 Churchyard cross in St Michael's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016130.